self20/Moustache/README.md

 - TODO: Only handle transmission client for now.
 Ask for new client or make a PR.
 - TODO: There is no UI function to remove a torrent. `/remove/{id}` is the URL.
 It’ll come later.
-- TODO: Download buttons does not work.
 - TODO: It’s not possible to download a torrent with a magnet.
+- TODO: It’s possible that disk space availability checker ignores quota.
+- TODO: Failing states (tracker errors and missing files) are not properly handled.
 -
 - Torrent does not appear stopped or started after doing the action, the page has to be reloaded.
 It happens because Moustache is asynchronous and the torrent client is slower.